Koi Varieties and Breeds

 Beginner10 min read

 There are over 100 recognized koi varieties, each with its own color pattern, scale type, and character.
-The varieties below are the most commonly kept and the ones you are most likely to encounter at your local fish store or koi dealer.
+The varieties below are the most commonly kept and most likely encountered at your local koi dealer.
 Japanese koi names can seem intimidating at first, but they follow logical patterns once you learn a few key terms.

 โฌœ